AdeboyeML/UK_Accident_Traffic_ETL_Pipeline/README.md

 ### Major Higlights

-- First of all, The motivation behind this project was to use ***big data frameworks and cloud services*** to build or develop an ETL pipeline that can be ran automatically without human involvenment based on scheduled time intervals.
+- The motivation behind this project was to use ***big data frameworks and cloud data warehouse services*** to build or develop an ETL pipeline that can be ran automatically without human involvenment based on scheduled time intervals.

-- There are two major goals to achieved in this project:
+- Based on this moivation, two major goals were said to be achieved from this project:

 - First, is to create a **STAR SCHEMA with fact and dimension tables** from the UK Accident Dataset (approx. 1.5 million rows) and this would include a **accident fact table** that has the actual accident accurences and casualties that can be extracted from the dataset and **dimension tables** that highlights ***causes of the accident, location, time, conditions of the road, road types, and features that can be attributed to the accident.***